Background

 Equipment:

 Use a beam scale with non-detachable weights or an equally accurate electronic scale.
-For infants and young children who are weighed lying down use a pan-type pediatric scale that is accurate to within 10 gram or 1/2 oz.
+For infants and young children who are weighed lying down use a pan-type pediatric scale that is accurate to within 10 grams or 1/2 oz.
 Do not use spring-type bathroom scales; with repeated use, they may not maintain the necessary degree of accuracy.

 Frequently check and adjust the zero weight on the beam scale by placing the main and fractional sliding weights at their respective zeros and moving the zeroing weight until the beam is in balance at zero.
 If a pad or diaper is used to make the pan more comfortable, place it in the pan when the zero adjustment is made; otherwise the weight of the pad or the diaper must be subtracted from the weight of the child each time a measurement is made.
 Whichever method is used to account for the weight of the diaper or pad, note it on the growth chart.
 At least two or three times per year, have the accuracy of the scale checked with a set of standard weights by a local dealer or inspector of weights and measures.